quiqupltd/wheniwork/api-migration-tasks.md

 **Instructions:**

 - Each API route is listed below.
 For each route:

+  1. Create a new branch using feat/<apislug>
-  1. Migrate the route to `apispec.yml` (ensure OpenAPI 3.0.0 compliance).
+  2. Migrate the route to `apispec.yml` (ensure OpenAPI 3.0.0 compliance).
-  2. Migrate all referenced schemas (e.g., request/response bodies) to `apispec.yml`.
+  3. Migrate all referenced schemas (e.g., request/response bodies) to `apispec.yml`.
-  3. Ensure the new route has a default response.
+  4. Ensure the new route has a default response.
-  4. Use multi-line YAML for any multi-line text fields (see example in this file).
+  5. Use multi-line YAML for any multi-line text fields (see example in this file).
-  5. Run `task generate` to verify the code generator works (no errors).
+  6. Run `task generate` to verify the code generator works (no errors).
-  6. Mark the task as complete in this table.
+  7. Mark the task as complete in this table.
-  7. Update the main [readme](README.md) for supported APIs
+  8. Update the main [readme](README.md) for supported APIs
+  9. Use github MCP tool to open a new pull request

 - Add notes or issues as needed in the Notes column.

 ---